May 16, 2013

 The World Science Festival is a production of the Science Festival Foundation, a 501(c)(3) non-profit organization headquartered in New York City.
 Founded in 2008 by Emmy award-winning producer, Tracy Day and world-renowned physicist and best-selling author, Brian Greene, the Foundation’s mission is to cultivate a general public informed by science, inspired by its wonder, convinced of its value, and prepared to engage with its implications for the future.
 The World Science Festival has been made possible with the generous support of its Founding Benefactors: the Simons Foundation, the Alfred P. Sloan Foundation, and the John Templeton Foundation.

 Founded in 1831, NYU is one of the world’s foremost research universities and is a member of the selective Association of American Universities.
 NYU has degree-granting university campuses in New York, Abu Dhabi, and Shanghai; has eleven other global academic sites, including London, Paris, Florence, Tel Aviv, Buenos Aires, and Accra; and sends more students to study abroad than any other U.S. college or university.
 Through its numerous schools and colleges, NYU conducts research and provides education in the arts and sciences, law, medicine, business, dentistry, education, nursing, the cinematic and performing arts, music and studio arts, public administration, social work, and continuing and professional studies, among other areas.

 This Press Release is in the following Topics:

-Polytechnic Institute of NYU, Tisch School of the Arts, Steinhardt School of Culture, Education, and Human Development, NYUToday-feature, Research, Arts and Science, Courant Institute of Mathematical Sciences, Robert F. Wagner Graduate School of Public Service
+Polytechnic School of Engineering, Tisch School of the Arts, Steinhardt School of Culture, Education, and Human Development, NYUToday-feature, Research, Arts and Science, Courant Institute of Mathematical Sciences, Robert F. Wagner Graduate School of Public Service

 Type: Press Release